abar193/AbarCards/README.md

 ***
 News:

+New mechanics added: Buildings.
+Like units, buildings may be played from the hand, but they can't attack: instead they produce a card once in X turns.
+Once building's card is used it will start creating new one.

+***

 Implemented testing framework.
 Custom classes in tests.framework package are allowing fully authomated real-game test.
 In test cases user may define order of cards in players decks, bot-player actions, and end-turn situations.
 If at some point exception will occur, or situation at the end of the turn will not match the one described in TestingSituation test will be failed.
 Example of using that framework